DrMarkusVoss/pumla/README.md

 Of course you need to have `pumla` installed.
 See further below for installation instructions.

+Then:
-Create a folder for the example.
-Change into that folder.
+- Create a folder for the example.
+- Change into that folder.
-Call `pumla init`.
+- Call `pumla init`.
 A file called `pumla_macros.puml` should have been created in the folder.

-Then create a file like this:
+- Create a file like this:

 File: simpleElement.puml